Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6970 will be 104% quicker than the GeForce GTX 750 Ti in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6970 should perform quite a bit faster than the GeForce GTX 750 Ti in general. (explain)

-Texel RateThe Radeon HD 6970 is quite a bit (about 107%) faster with regards to texture filtering than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Radeon HD 6970 is a lot (more or less 107%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison